giladnahor/Hailo-Application-Code-Examples/runtime/gstreamer/clip/README.md

 !!! info TAPPAS_WORKSPACE and TAPPAS_VERSION are read from the pkg_config.
 You can set them manually by setting them as enviromnet variables.

+### Tips
+- When using global best many detections are competing for the softmax cake.
+You'll need to lower the threshold to get the best results.

 ### Known issues
 On a low memory host HailoRT driver might no be able to allocate the required memory.
 The error looks like this: